signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 There should be a way of passing around expression in a language without actually evaluating them.
-In Racket we can do this by wrapping the desired function in lambda functions that take no arguments.
-Thus we can pass this lambda function around as we want and we can evaluate it when we need it by using an extras set of parenthesis.
+In Racket we can do this by wrapping the function that we want to dealy in a lambda function that takes no arguments.
+Thus we can pass this lambda function around as much as  we want and we can evaluate it when we need it by using an extras set of parenthesis.

 Thus we need to rewrite the old functions.
 We can do it as